ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 To create a metadata extension, right-click the source code of the `Z_C_Rating_ReadOnly` entity and select `Source Code > Extract Metadata Extension`.
-Give the extension the same name as the CDS entity (i.e., `Z_C_Rating_ReadOnly`) and add `Metadata extension for Z_C_Rating_ReadOnly` as the description.
+Give the extension the same name as the CDS entity (i.e., `Z_C_Rating_ReadOnly`) and add `Metadata extension for `Z_C_Rating_ReadOnly` as the description.
 On the subsequent screen of the dialog, select all elements to extract the annotations for all of them, and click `Finish`.
 The annotations are automatically extracted into the new metadata extension.
 Note that not all annotations are extracted.
-Only the annotations on the element level are extracted; the ones on the entity level (e.g., `@Search.searchable`) are not extracted.
+Only the annotations on the element level are extracted; the ones on the entity level (for example, `@Search.searchable`) are not extracted.

 For the metadata extension, a layer needs to be specified.
 Use `#CORE` for this example.
 The `#CUSTOMER` layer has the highest priority, while the `#CORE` layer has the lowest